wowjinxy/libPorpoise/docs/FUTURE_EXCEPTION_HANDLING.md

 ## Conclusion

-This feature would make Porpoise SDK more complete but is **not critical** for most ports.
+This feature would make libPorpoise more complete but is **not critical** for most ports.
 It's a **nice-to-have** rather than essential.

 **Recommendation:** Implement only if:
 1. Specific game needs it